 The journal entry for depreciation can be a simple entry designed to accommodate all types of fixed assets, or it may be subdivided into separate entries for each type of fixed asset.

 The basic journal entry for depreciation is to debit the Depreciation Expense account (which appears in the income statement) and credit the Accumulated Depreciation account (which appears in the balance sheet as a contra account that reduces the amount of fixed assets).
 Over time, the accumulated depreciation balance will continue to increase as more depreciation is added to it, until such time as it equals the original cost of the asset.
-At that time, you stop recording any depreciation expense, since the cost of the asset has now been reduced to zero.
+At that time, stop recording any depreciation expense, since the cost of the asset has now been reduced to zero.

 For example, ABC Company calculates that it should have $25,000 of depreciation expense in the current month.
 The entry is: